MarxSoul55/cats_vs_dogs/docs/new.md

     * data/train/dog (will contain the images of dogs from Kaggle)
     * data/test (will contain the test images from Kaggle)
 ### *Using the CLI*
-4. Now you need to learn how to use `model.py`, which acts as the interface by which you'll train and test the model.
-There are five commands you should know:
+4. Now you need to learn how to use `__main__.py`, which acts as the interface by which you'll train and test the model.
+You should first navigate to the parent directory of `cats_vs_dogs` which contains the `__main__.py` file.
+These are the commands you should know:
-    * `python model.py --train --steps 25000`
+    * `python cats_vs_dogs --train --steps 25000`
         * The `--train` tells the program to train the model, and the `--steps` tells the program how many "steps" it should take.
 By steps, I mean parameter-updates, which are performed image-after-image.
 In more technical terms, I'm doing stochastic gradient-descent with `batch_size=1`.
 Why did I not implement minibatch gradient-descent?
 Lack of computing resources.
 I don't personally have a lot of RAM on my machine, so I didn't bother.
         * In this example, I train on all 25000 images from Kaggle's training-set.
 You can tell because of the `--steps 25000`.
 But what if I used something like `--steps 26000`?
 The Kaggle dataset only contains 25000 images total!
-Simple, my preprocessing-function that I wrote in `preprocessing.py` will simply start over at the beginning of the directory.
+Simple, my preprocessing-function that I wrote in `preprocessing.py` will simply loop back over to images it's seen already and train on them again.
 It's seamless, so don't worry about it.
         * During training, the preprocessor will preprocess an image for the model to train on from the first class (in this case either `cats` or `dogs`) and will then preprocess an image from the second class.
-After it does so, it will loop back around to the first class and pick some image that it hasn't trained on yet (order of picking is random, since we want to train on everything).
-Then it'll do the same for the second class, and continue looping over and over until it reaches the amount of steps that was specified by the user.
+After it does so, it will loop back around to the first class and pick another image from it (note: order of picking is random).
+Then it'll do the same for the second class, and so on, and continue looping over and over until it reaches the amount of steps that was specified by the user.
         * After the training is complete, the program generate (or overwrite if exists) two
           directories:
             * saved_model :floppy_disk: (self-explanatory)